Halitosis and Bad Breath

 What is Halitosis or Bad Breath?

 Halitosis, or chronic bad breath, is a persistent condition in which the odors of the breath are consistently foul in fragrance.
+It is a common dental problem that many Americans cope with every day.
 When compared to bad breath, Halitosis is a chronic problem that consistently reoccurs and cannot be quickly fixed with the use of mouthwash, mints, or gum.
 Persistent bad breath may be a sign of more serious dental or medical issues and should be brought up at your next visit to your dentist.Contact An Experienced Dentist Today

 Causes of Halitosis